Final Fredericton Real Estate Market Outlook for 2025

 If you want to talk through how these numbers apply to your own plans, I’m always happy to compare notes and walk through the data together.

-Why Fredericton Is Canada’s #1 Real Estate Market for 2025
+Why Fredericton Is Canada’s #1 Real Estate Market for 2025 and 2026

 Featuring insights from Fredericton REALTOR® Rob Buyting